tbridge/munki-in-a-box/README.md

 ###Pre-Requisites:

-1) 10.8/Server 2, 10.9/Server 3, 10.10/Server 4 , 10.11/Server 5
-2) Web Services Enabled
+1) Mac OS X 10.10.5 or later

 ###Directions for Use:

 1) Download Script
 2) Alter Lines 20-21 to reflect your choice for munki repo name and location
-3) Alter Line 32 to reflect your choice of AutoPKG installs
+3) Alter Line 31 to reflect your choice of AutoPKG installs
 4) Alter Line 35 to reflect your admin username (ladmin is default)
-5) Alter Lines 37-38 to reflect AutoPKG Automation Scripts
+5) Alter Lines 37-38 to reflect your desired hostname and the location of your copy of the Server.app Installation Package.
 6) ./munkiinabox.sh

-If you do not make changes to the script before running it, the script may not run as intended.
-Please double-check to make sure that you are comfortable with the variables' values.
+*If you do not make changes to the script before running it, the script may not run as intended.* Please double-check to make sure that you are comfortable with the variables' values.

 ##Caveats: